houmain/keymapper/README.md

 Meta{X} >> B
 ```

-The other way round, it does not output anything as long as the first mapping might match (when an `X` follows):
+The other way round, nothing is output when `Meta` is pressed alone.
+Depending on whether an `X` follows, either `B` or `A` is output:

 ```bash
 Meta{X} >> B
 Meta    >> A
 ```

-You may want to start your configuration with mappings, which ensure that the common mouse-modifiers are never hold back:
+:warning: You may want to start your configuration with mappings, which ensure that the common mouse-modifiers are never hold back:

 ```bash
 Shift   >> Shift